By Janice Revell, contributor

 Every day traders play the VIX -- the market's fear index.
 But the Chicago Board Options Exchange wins whether it's up or down.

 FORTUNE -- When traders want to know if the sky is falling, they look to the VIX index.
 It's Wall Street's greatest fear gauge.
 Technically the index tracks stock options to gauge the market's expected swings both up and down.
-But mostly it grabs the attention of investors MOREScott Cendrowski, writer-reporter - Aug 11, 2011 3:38 PM ET
+But mostly it grabs the attention of investors MOREScott Cendrowski, writer - Aug 11, 2011 3:38 PM ET

 Think this week's stock market rout is overdone?
 Then it's time to load up on fertilizer, uranium and casinos.